Using Custom Textures

 Use Custom Texturescheckbox to disable it - Model updates: The model immediately switches back to original textures

-Saving Characters with Custom Textures
+How Characters with Custom Textures are Handled